Goat Yoga + Special Events

-My instagram bio says “goat yoga, among other things,” because a great number of the queries I receive are about the goat yoga classes I facilitate (that’s yoga alongside goats, on a farm, for those of you not in the know.
-The people who attend do yoga; the goats do not.)
+My instagram bio says “goat yoga, among other things,” because a great number of the queries I receive are about the goat yoga classes I facilitate (that’s yoga alongside goats, for those of you not in the know.
+The people who attend practice yoga; the goats do not.)
 I’ve been interviewed by several media outlets, and people always ask how I came up with such a clever idea (answer: I didn’t).